-In the nineteenth century, there were large differences in economic conditions across Europe.
-These differences were also evident within countries, and did not only apply to the mean level of income; there was also substantial variation in income inequality.
-However, little is known about the precise extent of such differences.
+Most theories of modern growth have implications for the change of income inequality across stages of development.
+In the canonical "simple model" by Kuznets (1955), income inequality increases with early modernization, as the population gradually shifts from low-income, agriculture to the higher-income (and relatively higher-inequality) non-agricultural economy.
+However, there is still little evidence of how and to what extent this process actually operated during the period of industrialization of Europe in the nineteenth and early twentieth century.
+In most cases, this is due to limited data availability.
 Nationally harmonized income taxation was rare until the turn of the twentieth century, and while there was increasing concern about the conditions of the very poor, few countries kept any records of the overall distribution of income.
 Where such information does exist, it is typically tabulated for countries as a whole and does not allow for a decomposition across geographic regions or occupations.